-For 2019/-29, councils across London agreed to collectively pool their business rates income and share between them the gains of not paying a growth levy to the Ministry of Housing, Communities and Local Government (MHCLG).
+Councils across London have agreed to collectively pool their business rates income and share between them the gains of not paying a growth levy to the Ministry of Housing, Communities and Local Government (MHCLG).
 So in addition to the surpluses available from the Council's collection fund, there are the additional gains available as a result of the London wide Business Rates pool pilot.
 In 2018/19 the London Business Rates Pool was able to retain 100% of business rates income.
-However under a change in legislation for 2019/20, whilst the pooling arrangements continued, councils were only able to retain 75% of business rates income, MHCLG retained a 25% share.
+However whilst the pooling arrangements have continued in 2019/20 councils will only retain 75% of business rates income, as the MHCLG will again start to retain a share (25%).

-BASIS AND PREPARATION
+BASIS AND PREPERATION

-Further information about the basis and preparation of these accounts can be found in Note 1.1, which sets out that these statements have been prepared in accordance with the 2019/20 Code of Practice on Local Authority Accounting in the United Kingdom (the 2019/20 Code), issued by the Chartered Institute of Public Finance and Accountancy (CIPFA).
+Further information about the basis and preparation of these accounts can be found in Note 1.1, which set out that these statements have been prepared in accordance with the 2019/20 Code of Practice on Local Authority Accounting in the United Kingdom (the 2019/20 Code), and is issued by the Chartered Institute of Public Finance and Accountancy (CIPFA).

 The Council has also prepared Group Accounts with Brick by Brick Croydon Limited.
-A review of control determined that the Council has a material interest in this organisation.
-Further information can be found in Note 40.
+A review of control determined we have a material interest in this organisation.
+Further information can be found in Note 40